calvin-kimani/react-jetstream/README.md

 # <p align="center">React JetStream</p>

-React JetStream is a sleek and simplistic React template, elegantly designed with Tailwind CSS, inspired by Laravel Jetstream.
-Perfect for effortless development of modern web applications with a clean and minimalist aesthetic.
+React JetStream is a **Laravel Jetstream** inspired basic UI starter kit for React projects.
+Currently, It provides user interfaces for authentication such as login and registration.

+Built with React and Tailwind CSS.

 ## 🧐 Features
 ### UI